A small command line application that lets you store and retrieve short notes quick

 "editor": "<command>"

-can be the editor’s command e.g. vim
+}where <command> can be the editor’s command e.g. vim, gedit etc.

 However, if you are using the built-in editor and want to change the ‘line end’,

-to something shorter or your preferred keys:
+that is, the :end to something shorter or your preferred keys:

 {